avast/continuity/README.md

 It has both [Scala](core-scala/src/main/scala/com/avast/continuity) and [Java](core/src/main/java/com/avast/continuity/javaapi) APIs.

-Most of you won't need to work with this library as it should be integrated into other libraries ([Yap](https://git.int.avast.com/ff/yap), [HTTP Clients](https://git.int.avast.com/ff/clients)) for seamless cooperation.
+Most of you won't need to work with this library as it should be integrated into other libraries for seamless cooperation.
 The only thing that is required and you might need to do yourself is to wrap all your executors (`Executor`, `ExecutorService`, `ExecutionContext`, `EventLoopGroup`) in Continuity wrappers.

 ### Gradle